-Every year, the finest musicians descend on Stockholm to pay tribute to the laureates of the Nobel Prize.
-A highlight of this series was the concert of 2009, when Martha Argerich performed Ravel's Piano Concerto in G major with Yuri Temirkanov leading the Royal Stockholm Philharmonic Orchestra.
+Every year, some of the world's finest musicians come to Stockholm to pay tribute to the most recent Nobel Prize winners.
+A highlight was the 2009 concert, when Martha Argerich performed Ravel's Piano Concerto in G major with the Royal Stockholm Philharmonic Orchestra under the baton of Yuri Temirkanov.

 Verbier Festival 2011